EveL1u/Deep-Learning-Projects/Reinforcement Learning_DQN_Data Center Cooling/README.md

 - As the agent explores, it may get to an upper and lower bound of the temperature constraints.
 When this happens, the episode will end, and move to the next one to avoid introducing states that are outside of our bounds.

 ## Solving the MDP Using DQN Learning Algorithm

-To run our code it is best to use the Google Colab resources as the training will require high GPU processing.
-Simply, clone this repo and upload to a Colab instance:

 ## Hyperparameter Tuning